Jets Preseason Podcast Mailbag

-Today we have our weekly podcast mailbag.
-Thanks as always to those of you who sent in mailbag questions.
-If your question went unanswered this week, please feel free to submit it again for a future mailbag installment.
-There is still plenty of time before the season begins.
+Today is our weekly podcast mailbag.
+Almost every Wednesday I take your questions.
+As always, I thank those who submitted questions.
+There are almost always more questions than there is time to answer all of them.
+As a reminder, if your question goes unanswered, there is no need for despair.
+You can feel free to resend the question for a future mailbag installment.

-Today we discuss whether the Jets should be looking to trade for a top end right tackle, whether there is a tackle in Philadelphia with ties to Joe Douglas worth targeting, whether Mekhi Becton’s injury recovery should have played a role in the side of the line he played, whether the Jets should look to trade for a star linebacker who could be on the block, the odd man out at defensive end, how good George Fant needs to be, and more.
+Today’s mailbag topics include the quality of the offensive line, Zach Wilson’s ability to throw short, what Joe Flacco needs to do to stay in the lineup if he gets the call in the regular season, how likely a Flacco late career renaissance is, the trade value of Denzel Mims and Jabari Zuniga, and rookie expectations for Jermaine Johnson.

-Thanks for listening.
-If you enjoy the show, give the episode a thumbs up on YouTube as doing so helps the channel.
+If you enjoy the show, subscribe to Locked On Jets where podcasts are found and give the episode a thumbs up on YouTube as these things help the channel.

 Loading comments...